Dowagiac season ends at regionals - Leader Publications

 Dowagiac season ends at regionals

-KALAMAZOO — The Dowagiac girls golf season ended Tuesday as the Chieftains failed to qualify for the Division 4 state tournament.
+KALAMAZOO — The Dowagiac girls golf season ended Tuesday as the Chieftains failed to qualify for the Division 4 state finals.

 Dowagiac finished sixth at the Division 4 Regional at Milham Park Golf Course in Kalamazoo.
 Only the top three teams, plus the three individuals with the lowest scores not on a qualifying team, advance.